ichdasich/bbb-privacy/README.md

 - `unrecorded_days` the retention periods of recordings for meetings which have no recording markers set (user expectation: Were not recorded)
 - `publised_days` the retention period of recordings' raw data, if these got published.
 To enable this, the line `#remove_raw_of_published_recordings` also has to be uncommented

+For directly deleting these caches, please see `Deploy a post-recording script that removes recordings without recording markers`

 ## Logs

 ### General log rotation
 If users opt to keep recording files and logs, they should know and change:

-- the duration for which to keep to keep the recording files in /etc/cron.daily/bigluebutton
+- the duration for which to keep to keep the recording files in `/etc/cron.daily/bigluebutton`, using the `log_history` setting
-- the logrotate setttings in /etc/logrotate.d
+- the logrotate setttings in `/etc/logrotate.d/(bbb-record-core.logrotate|bbb-webrtc-sfu.logrotate)` which rotate logs in `/var/log/bbb-webrtc-sfu/` every 7 days, and `/var/log/bigbluebutton/(bbb-rap-worker.log|sanity.log)` every 8 days

-#### Defaults
-By default logs are stored with a retention period of two weeks.

 ### nginx